 Many employed adults are affected by mental health conditions that interfere with their personal and professional success and wellbeing.
 Work-related stress is also a major issue for many people, contributing to poor physical and emotional health, as well as decreased productivity and job satisfaction.
 Creating a workplace culture and environment that supports the emotional wellbeing of all employees can result in healthier and more productive employees.

-- Provide employees with information on the mental health benefits offered through the organziation's insurance.
+- Provide employees with information on the mental health benefits offered through the organization’s insurance.

 - Allow employees to access support services during working hours.

-- Promote responsible drinking at work-related events where alcohol is present.
+- Have a policy addressing the use of alcohol and substances at work and work-related functions, and promote responsible drinking at work-related events where alcohol is present.

-- Vermont Department of Health Alcohol and Drug Abuse Prevention Program
+- Vermont Department of Health Division of Substance Use

 - Invest EAP